Cover image: White Stork by Lance Robinson– Biesiesvlei, Free State – BirdPix No. 243136

 White Storks are monogamous.
 The nest is a large platform of sticks, reeds, clods of earth and grass.
 The nest is built quickly, by both sexes in as little as 8 days.
 The majority of nesting material is contributed by the male and nest material is added periodically throughout the breeding cycle.
 Nests are placed up to 13m above the ground, in a tree or broken chimney etc. Nests are regularly added to and re-used, but not every year, and the nest gradually increases in size over time.

 One to six dull white eggs are laid per clutch.
 Incubation duties are shared by both sexes and incubation lasts for around 30 days.
 Incubation begins once the first egg has been laid, resulting in the eggs hatching asynchronously.
-The newly hatched young are covered with sparse creamy-white down, becoming dense, white and wooly as they grow.
+The newly hatched young are covered with sparse creamy-white down, becoming dense, white and woolly as they grow.

 The young are brooded, fed and cared for by both parents.
 Fledged birds remain dependent on their parents for up to 20 days after leaving the nest.